HimbeerserverDE/mt-multiserver-proxy/doc/auth_backends.md

 This backend is partially compatible with regular Minetest `auth.sqlite` databases.
 The proxy is able to run using this backend and the authentication information can be converted by [mt-auth-convert](#mt-auth-convert).
+However storing a player's last server is not supported with this backend and no conversions involving it will ever output server information.

+### mtpostgresql
+This backend provides partial compatibility with regular Minetest PostgreSQL databases.
+The proxy is able to run using this backend and the authentication information can be converted by [mt-auth-convert](#mt-auth-convert).
-However banning is not supported with this backend and no conversions involving it will ever output ban information.
+However storing a player's last server is not supported with this backend and no conversions involving it will ever output server information.

+Postgres connection strings are required to use this backend.
+The proxy uses a configuration value for this while the converter gets them from command-line arguments.

 ## Dealing with existing Minetest databases
 If possible you should always convert your existing database to the `files` format.
 An alternative is to reconfigure the proxy to use the existing format directly at the cost of reduced functionality.
-This method currently does not support bans, for example.
+This method currently does not support storing the last server a user was connected to, for example.

 ## mt-auth-convert
 There's a tool that is able to convert between the supported backends.